 May I send additional information about musical or personal accomplishments after the application deadline?

 We are unable to consider any supplemental application materials received once the application has closed, since the review process begins immediately after the deadline.

 Who is the artistic leader of NYO Jazz?

-Trumpet player Sean Jones—one of the field’s outstanding performer-composer-educators—served as soloist and bandleader for NYO Jazz’s Carnegie Hall debut and inaugural European tour, and the tour of Asia in 2019.
-Jones returns as artistic adviser and bandleader in the summer of 2021, leading the group during its residency at Purchase College, SUNY, and on tour.
+Trumpet player Sean Jones—one of the field’s outstanding performer-composer-educators—served as soloist and bandleader for NYO Jazz’s Carnegie Hall debut and inaugural European tour, and the tour of Asia in 2019 and for the 2020 online program and 2021 residency at Purchase College, SUNY.
+Jones returns as artistic adviser and bandleader in the summer of 2022, leading the group during its residency at Purchase College, SUNY, and on tour.

 Who are the faculty for NYO Jazz?

 Musical preparation during the NYO Jazz residency will be overseen by trumpeter Sean Jones, who will lead the full ensemble in all rehearsals.
 Working with individual instrument groups will be a dream-team of the top jazz performers from around the world, who will coach sectional and combo rehearsals and share perspectives on their lives as professional musicians.
 The 2022 faculty will be announced early next year.
 Visit the NYO Jazz Guest Artists page to view the 2021 faculty.